Robert De Niro as Neil McCauley, professional armed robber

 He checks the chamber and then inserts into the grip of his 9mm.
 Browning a 14-shot clip.

-McCauley was clearly originally intended to carry a Browning Hi-Power, which gained a reputation as the one of the first “Wonder Nines” with its 13-round magazine.
+McCauley was clearly originally intended to carry a Browning Hi-Power, which gained a reputation upon its 1930s development as the one of the first “Wonder Nines” with its 13-round magazine.
 With the development of the Beretta 92 series, the Glock, and the SIG-Sauer P226 in the 1980s, the idea of a high-capacity 9 mm pistol lost its novelty.
 The Hi-Power, though still a reliable and excellent handgun, was eclipsed in popularity by this new breed.

 Mann, a firearms aficionado, obviously respected the Browning enough to put it in the hands of his sharp antagonist, but alas the movie gods stepped in and Neil was given the Heckler & Koch USP, a German semi-automatic which was still fresh to the market after its 1993 introduction.
 Development of the USP began four years earlier when Heckler & Koch began work on a replacement for their P7 series of pistols.
 The result was the rugged USP pistol, a semi-automatic pistol that manages its short recoil trigger with a mechanical recoil reduction system, which buffers the slide and barrel and reduces recoil effects on both the pistol components and the shooter themselves.